unitaryfund/mitiq/docs/source/guide/guide-ibmq-backends.rst

     mitigated = mitiq.execute_with_zne(circuit, armonk_executor, scale_noise=mitiq.folding.fold_gates_from_left)

-Any different combination of noise scaling and extrapolation technique can be pass as arguments to ``mitiq.execute_with_zne``.
+Any different combination of noise scaling and extrapolation technique can be passed as arguments to ``mitiq.execute_with_zne``.

 Cirq frontend